agsti/personal_site/content/projects/zinc/index.md

 thumbnail: ./thumbnail.jpg
 ---

-## Background
-This is not a personal project, but as I was the only developer it would be very close to one.
-This project took place while I was part of [Zinc.vc](http://www.zinc.vc), a startup incubator with a social mission.

-I tried to kickstar this venture with my good friend [Tom Hedley](https://www.linkedin.com/in/hedleyconsulting/).

-We wanted to reduce the price of running clinical trials by conducting part of the trial remotely.

-## Pain-point
+## Problem
-What we wanted to do was to was to help conduct 4th phase clinical trials remotely.
-Those kind of trials are done for a long time, when the treatment has already been tested, and its main purpose is to watch its effect on the public.
+4th phase clinical trials are used to measure the effect of drugs on the public for a long period of time.
+They require a lot of time and money to be conducted Proacto wanted to conduct them remotely in order to reduce the cost.

-We assumed that by performing timely questionaires to the patients and allowing a researcher to monitor their responses we would be able to reduce the cost of running a clinical trial.
+The assumption was that by performing timely questionaires to the patients and allowing a researcher to monitor their responses, patients would not need to be visited.

-## Product
+## Solution
-The product that we built was a data driven questionaire platform.
-We allowed multiple kinds of questionaires.
-The features I implemented were the following:
+The product was a data driven questionaire platform.
+It allowed multiple kinds of questionaires.

+The following features were built:
 - Onboarding registering screens
 - Data driven questionaires.
 At some point would have been obtained from an api
 - Dashboard where questionaires would be queued, and general overview would be provided